 - Toss all the ingredients in a blender.
 It is not advised to cook the veggies but be sure to blanch them until they soften so as not to lose their nutrients.
 However, the meat or fish ingredients should be baked or cooked first for a few minutes, either when adding the unflavored gelatin or before that.

 - Then, it is high time to cut everything into small chunks before you put them in the blender and see that it blends well until all the lumps are gone.

 - Finally, after all the ingredients are blended well, add the gelatin so the food won’t crumble when you put them into the fish tank.
 For this, you could utilize the regular and unflavored gelatin or if you prefer; you may search for a vegetarian substitute.

 How to feed goldfish/ How often?

-You need to feed your finned pets at least two up to three times per day.
-It is essential to avoid providing them with excess foods for this could cause some digestion-related problems or cloud the tank water.
+You need to feed your finned pets at least two to three times per day.
+It is essential to avoid providing them with excess food for this could cause some digestion-related problems or cloud the tank water.
 As for the amount of food, feed them with the amount that they could devour within a couple of minutes or feed them the amount as the size of their eyes.

 Can goldfish food kill tropical fish?

 Feeding your tropical fish with goldfish foods is not that detrimental.
 All the same, it is still better if you feed your tropical fish with food options that are precisely formulated for their nutritional requirements daily.
 As you know, goldfish and most tropical fish have different dietary needs, eating habits, and eating preferences.

 What live food do goldfish eat?